swoosh/swoosh/README.md

 config :sample, Mailer,
   adapter: Swoosh.Adapters.Local

+# to run the preview server together as part of your app
+config :swoosh, serve_mailbox: true

 # to change the preview server port (4000 by default)
-config :swoosh, preview_port: 4001

-# to run the preview server together as part of your phoenix app
 config :swoosh, serve_mailbox: true, preview_port: 4001
 ```